guilhermepo2/blog/_posts/2021-05-01-spritesheets-with-opengl.markdown

 tags: [game development, opengl, tilesheet, spritesheet, texture atlas, game engine programming, C++]
 ---

-Probably one of the more classicals problems when doing a 2D game, or a 2D game engine, is "How to make a sprite sheet?".
-A sprite sheet, or a tile sheet, or a texture atlas, or whatever fancy name kids nowadays use, is basically a texture where you are interested in some parts of it, you don't want to present the texture in its entirety, just a little piece of it.
-There are performance concerns behind it, of course, creating and binding textures is expensive, but there is also a productivity aspect to it, working on a tilesheet that is just one file is easier than working on 30 different files, but that's not the topic of today.
+Probably one of the classicals problems you will face when doing a 2D game, or a 2D game engine, is: "How to make a sprite sheet?".

+A sprite sheet, or a tile sheet, or a texture atlas, or whatever fancy name kids nowadays use, is basically a texture where you are interested in rendering just some parts of it, you don't want to present the texture in its entirety, just a little piece of it.
+There are performance motivation behind it, of course, creating and binding textures is expensive, so reusing a texture is a good thing, but there is also a productivity aspect to it, working on a tilesheet that is just one file is easier than working on 30 different files, but that's not today's topic.

-Image credits goes to ["Kenney"](https://www.kenney.nl), whose assets I've been using to test and implement this feature.
+Image credits goes to [Kenney](https://www.kenney.nl), whose assets I've been using to test and implement this feature (and all other features).

+Now brace yourselves because we will be looking at a lot of **code**.

 ## Where do we start?